xPoleStarx/xPoleStarx/README.md

 - 👋 Hi, I’m @xPoleStarx
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cyber security and AI
 - 📫 How to reach me seyfullahkorkmaz115@gmail.com

 <!---